neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.hotfix-patching-existing-stack.md

 #### Manage [git flow](http://nvie.com/posts/a-successful-git-branching-model/) hotfix routines in your 12-factor-app git repository

-The repository that we deploy from is `adoveo-web`.
+The repository that we deploy from is `_PROJECT_-product`.
 Open it up in SourceTree.

 Create a hotfix branch (Source Tree -> Git Flow -> Start a New Hotfix).
 If it already exists, switch to it.